 - rapid eye blinking

 The medications most likely to cause tardive dyskinesia block receptors for dopamine, a chemical messenger that helps control movement.
-Blocking these receptors can make movement less smooth and controllable for some people.

 Fact: Tardive dyskinesia affects 500,000 or more people in the United States.

 Fact: The neuroleptic drugs that cause tardive dyskinesia are often prescribed for mental health conditions such as schizophrenia and bipolar disorder.

 Though many of these medications can also be prescribed to help manage other conditions, such as:

 - eating disorders

 - persistent hiccups

 - substance use

 Fact: Neuroleptic medications are the drugs most often linked to tardive dyskinesia.
 But some antidepressants, antinausea medications, and lithium can also cause this side effect.